-In the mood for a delicious, refreshing drink?
+In the mood for a delicious, refreshing drink but your taste buds are no longer excited about the lemonade you have bought?
 Then let yourself be inspired and create your own homemade lemonade.

 Who doesn’t love a glass of refreshing lemonade?
 During my first pregnancy, I craved that delicious citrus flavor more than just about anything else!
 But sadly, many premade processed lemonades have a high sugar content that makes us thirstier!
 So we have to drink more and more.

 The WHO recommends just 25 g per day, so just a glass of lemonade might exceed this daily requirement of 8 cubes of sugar!
 Conventional lemonade contains between 45 g and 100 g of sugar per liter, and diet versions full of artificial chemicals aren’t any better.

 So what should you do if you want a refreshing drink, but simply don’t like pure water and tea is too tasteless for you?
 Make your own lemonade!